 If a patient is already ovulating and has regular monthly periods, the goal of ovulation induction is to produce 2-3 eggs in order to increase the chance of conception.
 This process is called “superovulation” or “controlled ovarian hyperstimulation.”
 Patients undergoing superovulation must be closely monitored by blood tests and ultrasounds.
 Monitoring ensures that the patient does not hyperstimulate and also helps the fertility doctor administer the correct dosage of medication so that only a few follicles develop.
 This is a critical step to keep the multiple pregnancy rates low.
 At the end of the superovulation treatment process, HCG (human chorionic gonadotropin) is usually prescribed to stimulate ovulation.
 These medications control the time that you release the eggs, or ovulate, so sexual intercourse, IUI, and IVF procedures can be scheduled at the most likely time to achieve pregnancy.

 There are risks associated with the use of ovulation induction medications including an increase in the chance of high order multiple births and the development of ovarian cysts.
 A rare side effect that can occur is ovarian hyperstimulation (OHSS); symptoms include severe pain in the pelvis, abdomen and chest, nausea, vomiting, bloating, weight gain and difficulty breathing.
-For this reason it is best that these medications are prescribed by Infertility Specialists that are board certified by the American Board of Obstetrics and Gynecology in Reproductive Endocrinology and Infertility. separated from the seminal fluid so the quality of the sperm can be analyzed.
-The best quality sperm are selected and prepared for insertion into the uterus.
+For this reason it is best that these medications are prescribed by Infertility Specialists that are board certified by the American Board of Obstetrics and Gynecology in Reproductive Endocrinology and Infertility.

 We welcome the opportunity to answer any questions you may have about your fertility treatment.
 Here at Fertility Institute of San Diego, you will be treated with compassion and care.